olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/examples.png">

-There are a few nuances to the notation worth mentioning.
+There are a few nuances worth mentioning.
 If two groups don't overlap, there is no need draw them at different heights (top center.)
 If one group is "contained" inside another, the inner group is drawn at the lower height (top right, bottom left) so that it appears nested inside the other.
-And in some cases, say when the groups are $\\{1, 3\\}, \\{2, 5\\}, \\{4\\}$ (bottom center), it is impossible to avoid an intersection but we understand that the groups are still distinct because the horizontal connecting lines are at different heights.
+Sometimes it is impossible to avoid an intersection (bottom center) but it is clear that groups are distinct because the horizontal connecting lines are at different heights.

-Genji-Kō features as a plot point in [episode 8 of the experimental horror anime Mononoke][MNNK8], where it is suggested that players used blocks to record their solutions.
+Genji-Kō features as a plot point in [episode 8 of the experimental horror anime Mononoke][MNNK8], where it is suggested that players used blocks to record their solutions:

 <img src="/post/genji-ko_files/blocks.png">

 While this might be true - the episodes description of Genji-Kō is otherwise grounded and well-researched - I haven't seen any other references to this;
-everything else I've seen suggests the game was played with ink and paper.
+everything else I've seen says the game was played with ink and paper.
 I think it's probably just a case of artistic license - the blocks were more visually interesting to animate.

 Etymology